 Healing the Wounds of War

-Linda Schwartz, a fellow in the American Academy of Nursing, former commissioner of the Connecticut Department of Veteran's Affairs, and now U.S. Veterans Affairs Assistant Secretary for Policy and Planning, spoke at the Academy's 2013 policy conference in Washington, DC about the unique health concerns of military veterans.
+Linda Schwartz, a fellow in the American Academy of Nursing, former U.S. Veterans Affairs Assistant Secretary of Policy and Planning and former Commissioner of the Connecticut Department of Veteran's Affairs, spoke at the Academy's 2013 policy conference in Washington, DC about the unique health concerns of military Veterans.

 Policy Background & Solution

-On behalf of the Academy, fellows and experts on veterans health published background on the problems facing veterans health and how this initiative is one solution.
+On behalf of the Academy, fellows and experts on Veterans health published background on the problems facing Veterans health and how this initiative provides one solution.

-Research and policy brief appeared in the September 2013 issue of Nursing Outlook, a bi-monthly journal, provides innovative ideas for nursing leaders through peer-reviewed articles and timely reports.
+The research and policy brief appeared in the September 2013 issue of Nursing Outlook, a bi-monthly journal, which provides innovative ideas for nursing leaders through peer-reviewed articles and timely reports.

 About Joining Forces

-The First Lady and Dr. Biden have met with military families, learned about their successes and challenges, and made it their priority to support them.
-Joining Forces is a comprehensive national initiative to mobilize all sectors of society to give our service members and their families the opportunities and support they have earned.
+Former First Lady and Dr. Biden have met with military families, learned about their successes and challenges, and made it their priority to support them.
+Joining Forces, a comprehensive national campaign, mobilizes all sectors of society to give our service members and their families the opportunities and support they have earned.
 Learn more about Joining Forces.